Speaking on that red TED circle had been a dream for several years.

 I aimed to stay a little ahead of the game throughout.
 I also decided to invest in hiring an extra speaking coach Teri Kingston who lived locally, so that I could work with her in person and craft the delivery as well as the content.
 It was a fantastic investment especially as Teri agreed to travel down with me for the event itself so I had that extra moral support for the full two days away, which was invaluable.

-Teri talked about being "A B C ready", as in knowing the flow of your message as well as you know the A B C song.
+Teri talked about being “A B C ready”, as in knowing the flow of your message as well as you know the A B C song.
 During the second to last week I delivered the talk at four different toastmasters clubs, to experience sharing it with a live audience, clicking through the slides, seeing how the interaction went.
 The feedback I got was useful and encouraging.
-One young student in particular approached me and said that at first he thought he was "Just a body for me to practise on" but that as I got going, I actually managed to inspire him and he was going to start snacking on exercise for sure.
+One young student in particular approached me and said that at first he thought he was going to be “Just a body for me to practise on” but that as I got going, my words really inspired him and he was going to start snacking on exercise for sure.
 I videoed each delivery and watched it back, once with the sound and once on mute so that I could focus on my body language.

-In ended up practising my talk to myself anywhere, at anytime; while driving, cooking dinner, waiting for my manicure to dry, at the hairdresser (the final two, both also part of the preparation).
-Virtually any point when I had 15 minutes spare I would do a run through, until it became as familiar as my A B Cs.
+In the final day, I practiced my talk to myself anywhere, at anytime; while driving, cooking dinner, waiting for my manicure to dry, at the hairdresser (the final two, both also part of the preparation).
+Virtually any point when I had 15 minutes spare I would do a run through, until it became as familiar as A B C.